b9check/CS140E-Bare-Metal-Splatting/gsplat/README.md

 ## C Implementation (`c/`)

 Designed for bare-metal — no libc dependencies in the math/preprocessing code.
 Static buffers, no malloc in the hot path.
+NOTE: I have not yet implemented sorting or rasterizing, just the pre-processing steps.
+For the final version, we probably want at least 2 kernels (1 for sorting, 1 for rasterizing).
+We could make more if we have time so the whole thing runs on the GPU.
+I think priority at the start should be getting rasterizing to work on the GPU.

 | File | Purpose |
 |------|---------|